 dividing line between necessary labour and surplus value changes in favour

 of the workers.
+For instance, in our exmaple, the worker might get wages to the value of five hours labour, and only work 3 hours for free for the boss.
 Workers get more and the bosses less.
 The total value of

 goods hasn't altered.
 The cause of inflation lies not in pay rises, but in